Mr T Piddington, Miss A Pryke, Mrs H Wing and Mr D Woods

 In Years 7, 8 and 9 students will build on and embed the physical development and skills learned during their Physical Education experience from KS1, KS2 and throughout KS3.
 They will become more competent, confident and expert in their techniques, and apply them across different sports and physical activities.
-Through eight practical units they will understand what makes a performance effective and how to apply these principles to their own and others’ work.
+Through a number of practical units they will understand what makes a performance effective and how to apply these principles to their own and others’ work.
 Students will also develop the skills of leadership, organisation, resilience, initiative and communication throughout their time in the department.

 It is intended for students to develop the confidence and interest to get involved in exercise, sports and activities out of school and in later life, and understand and apply the long-term health benefits of physical activity.

 Each student will have three lessons of PE per fortnight, Year 9 are currently receiving four.

 Key Stage 3 students will cover a mixture of the following units of work.
 These units have been chosen to deliver a challenging variety and mix of sports: